SkylineCommunications/dataminer-docs/develop/TOOLS/TOOQASNMPSimulator/SNMPSchemaReference/Simulation.DatabaseAgents.DatabaseAgent.md

 Defines a simulation agent that uses data stored in a database to simulate a device.

-For more information, please follow the instructions on [realistic dynamic simulations](xref:Realistic_dynamic_simulations).
+For more information, follow the instructions on [realistic dynamic simulations](xref:Realistic_dynamic_simulations).

 ## Parent